Tower former St. Peter's Banden church Church Square 5

 Architect Pierre Cuypers did good business with design commissions for neo-gothic churches in places such as Veghel (1855), Eindhoven (1858) and Ospel (1865).
 From 1887, Geldrop, Lierop and Uden would also receive a large new church, recognizable by the large dome between nave and choir, designed by architect Carl Weber.

-After the devastating fierce fire on Dec.
-29, 1958, and the demolition of the nave and choir in 1966, only the tower remained, which was restored in 1974-1975.
+After the devastating fire on December 29, 1958, and the demolition of the nave and choir in 1966, only the tower remained, which was restored in 1974-1975.

 Behind the tower, the pavement shows the outline of the church.